orskoven/orskov.github.io/README.md

 Relates to the property, collision resistance.
 Given the output value, it should be extremely hard to calculate another input value.

-In the case of SHA-256, the security from birthday attacks is given by the 50% of hashing the same output given two distinct hash inputs.
+In the case of SHA 256, the security from birthday attacks is given by the 50% of hashing the same output given two distinct hash inputs.

-SHA-256 algorithm output birthday attack security level is 2^(256/2) = 2^128 different inputs needed to collide with an existing hash output.
+SHA 256 algorithm output birthday attack security level is 2^(256/2) = 2^128 different inputs needed to collide with an existing hash output.

-The security level against brithday attacks withing the SHA-1 algorithm output of 160 bits (not secure) is 2^(160/2) = 2^80 different inputs needed to collide with an existing hash output hashed with the same algorithm (SHA-1 of 160 bits).
+The security level against brithday attacks withing the SHA 1 algorithm output of 160 bits (not secure) is 2^(160/2) = 2^80 different inputs needed to collide with an existing hash output hashed with the same algorithm (SHA 1 of 160 bits).

 #### Use Key Derivative Functions for password storage ####